-- Conducted auditee selection analysis in support of DOH determinations. - Preparation of audit kick-off documentation, e.g., notification letters, documentation requests. - Reviewed and confirmed the Audit Program Guide (APG) with DOH (see APG Background below for more details). - Executed audit data set preparation and netting (see Data Preparation below for more details). - Executed automated testwork via KVAL and prepared initial results packets (see KVAL Testwork below for more details). - Assisted DOH with recording an instructional presentation for all auditees that outlined the audit processes, steps, expectations.
+- Conducted auditee selection analysis in support of DOH determinations, in which DOH reviewed and approved the final selection of desk and field auditees - Preparation of audit kick-off documentation, e.g., notification letters, documentation requests. - Reviewed and confirmed the Audit Program Guide (APG) with DOH (see APG Background below for more details). - Executed audit data set preparation and netting (see Data Preparation below for more details). - Executed automated testwork via KVAL and prepared initial results packets (see KVAL Testwork below for more details). - Assisted DOH with recording an instructional presentation for all auditees that outlined the audit processes, steps, expectations.